Header images courtesy of Mel Joulwan and Paleo Spirit. Updated September 4, 2018.

 This soy sauce substitute is derived from coconut nectar, but brewed (and lightly fermented) with sea salt and water into a savory “umami” flavor.
 Per this ruling, all coconut aminos are allowed on the program.

 Coconut flour: Yes

 Yes, you can have coconut flour, almond flour, tapioca flour, and other non-grain-based flours, but it’s context-dependent.
 You can use it in place of breadcrumbs in your meatballs, to dredge a piece of chicken, or to thicken a sauce or stew.
-You may not use it for Paleo baking—to make muffins, pancakes, bread, cupcakes, cookies, waffles, biscuits, tortillas, pizza crust, or anything of that nature.
+You may not use it for Paleo baking—to make muffins, pancakes, bread, cupcakes, cookies, waffles, biscuits, tortillas, pizza crust, or anything of that nature; nor can you have it in pasta or gnocchi recreations.
 We call those recipes Sex With Your Pants On foods, and they are expressly off-limits during your Whole30.